 Together we can Save our Rhinos

-Tree of Life Foundation International is a Global fundraising organization that connects the gifts, talents and resources of individuals and worldwide organizations.
-The Foundation raises national and international awareness of Global crisis and fills the needs of the people, defend animals and protect the environment.
+Tree of Life Foundation International is a Global fundraising organization that connects the gifts, talents, and resources of individuals and worldwide organizations.
+The Foundation raises national and international awareness of the Global crisis and fills the needs of the people, defend animals and protect the environment.

 What is Happening to the Rhinos